 Like an in class quiz, you will not know if your answers are correct when you take a quiz.
-The extra attempts are to give you a chance to review the material and try for a higher score, but you will not see any results until the due date has passed.
-After the due date, you may see your quiz scores and review the questions missed in the MyMathLab gradebook.
+The extra attempts are to give you a chance to review the material and try for a higher score, but you will not see correct answers until the due date has passed.
+After the due date, you may review your quiz and see the questions missed; look at the quiz or assignment in the MyMathLab gradebook.